 Frequently Asked Questions (FAQ)

-Q: Does AI use my data without my permission?
-A: AI systems use your data based on the terms of service you agree to when using an app or platform.
+AI systems use your data based on the terms of service you agree to when using an app or platform.
 It’s crucial to read privacy policies and adjust privacy settings on the apps and platforms you use.

-Q: Can AI “think” like a human?
-A: Currently, AI systems are designed to perform specific tasks based on data and algorithms.
+Currently, AI systems are designed to perform specific tasks based on data and algorithms.
 They do not possess consciousness, emotions, or the ability to “think” in the way a human brain does.
 This is known as “narrow” or “weak” AI.

-Q: How does AI learn?
-A: AI learns through a process called Machine Learning, where algorithms are fed large amounts of data.
+AI learns through a process called Machine Learning, where algorithms are fed large amounts of data.
 The algorithms identify patterns within this data and use them to make decisions or predictions.

-Q: Can AI make mistakes?
-A: Yes, AI systems are susceptible to errors.
+Yes, AI systems are susceptible to errors.
 Their accuracy depends on the quality of the data they were trained on and the design of the algorithms.
 Errors can occur due to biases in data or insufficient information.

-Q: Is AI dangerous?
-A: Like any powerful technology, AI carries potential risks if not used responsibly.
+Like any powerful technology, AI carries potential risks if not used responsibly.
 However, current everyday AI applications are designed to be beneficial and safe, with ongoing development of ethical guidelines and regulations.

-Q: How can I disable AI features if I don’t want them?
-A: Most services allow partial control over AI behavior through privacy settings (e.g., disabling personalized ads in your Google account or adjusting your TikTok feed preferences).
+Most services allow partial control over AI behavior through privacy settings (e.g., disabling personalized ads in your Google account or adjusting your TikTok feed preferences).

 Relevant Links